Algebraic structure of the $L_2$ analytic Fourier-Feynman transform associated with Gaussian processes on Wiener space: analytic -Fourier--Feynman transform

 \begin{theorem} Let $F\in \mathfrak{A}^{(2)}$ be given by equation \eqref{eq:cylinder-x}, and let $h_1$ and $h_2$ be elements of $\mathcal O_{\infty}(\mathcal A)$.
-Then for all nonzero real $q\in\mathbb R\setminus\{0\}$,
+Then for all nonzero real $q$,

-for s-a.e. $y\in C_0[0,T]$. \end{theorem} \begin{proof} In view of Theorem \ref{thm:admix-trans}, the two analytic Gaussian-FFTs in equation \eqref{two-single} exist.
+for s-a.e. $y\in C_0[0,T]$. \end{theorem} \begin{proof} In view of Theorem \ref{thm:admix-trans}, the two FFTs in equation \eqref{two-single} exist.
 Thus equality is what needs to be shown.
 Hence, to establish equation \eqref{two-single}, it will suffice to show that for each $\lambda>0$,

 for s-a.e. $y\in C_0[0,T]$.
 But, using equation \eqref{R001}, for each $\lambda>0$ and s-a.e. $y\in C_0[0,T]$, we obtain